Zero coupon swap: Valuation and pricing

 ZCSs are bespoke financial products whose customisation can include changes to payment dates, accrual period adjustment and calculation convention changes (such as a day count convention of 30/360E to ACT/360 or ACT/365).

 A vanilla ZCS is the term used for standardised ZCSs.
 Typically these will have none of the above customisations, and instead exhibit constant notional throughout, implied payment and accrual dates and benchmark calculation conventions by currency.
 A vanilla ZCS is also characterised by one leg being 'fixed' and the second leg 'floating' often referencing an -IBOR index.
 The net present value (PV) of a vanilla ZCS can be computed by determining the PV of each fixed leg and floating leg separately and summing.
 For pricing a mid-market ZCS the underlying principle is that the two legs must have the same value initially; see further under Rational pricing.

 Calculating the fixed leg requires discounting the known, single cashflow by an appropriate discount factor:

 where $C_n$ is the fixed cashflow, $v_n$ is the discount factor associated with the date of the payment indexed by variable $n$.

 Calculating the floating leg is more complicated due to the compounding effect which has to be applied ahead of the final cashflow payment:

 where $n_2$ is the number of periods applicable to the floating leg and $r_j$ are the forecast -IBOR index rates of the appropriate currency of those periods. $v_n$ is the terminal discount factors associated with the payment date at maturity.

 The PV of the IRS from the perspective of receiving the fixed leg is then:

 Historically IRSs and ZCSs were valued using discount factors derived from the same curve used to forecast the -IBOR rates.
 This has been called 'self-discounted'.
 Some early literature described some incoherence introduced by that approach and multiple banks were using different techniques to reduce them.
-It became more apparent with the 2007–2012 global financial crisis that the approach was not appropriate, and alignment towards discount factors associated with physical collateral of the IRSs was needed.
+It became more apparent with the 2008 financial crisis that the approach was not appropriate, and alignment towards discount factors associated with physical collateral of the IRSs was needed.

-Post crisis, to accommodate credit risk, the now-standard pricing framework is the multi-curves framework where forecast -IBOR rates and discount factors exhibit disparity.
+After the 2008 financial crisis, to accommodate credit risk, the now-standard pricing framework is the multi-curves framework where forecast -IBOR rates and discount factors exhibit disparity.
 Note that the economic pricing principle is unchanged: leg values are still identical at initiation.
 See Multi-curve framework for the math. and Financial economics § Derivative pricing for further context.